idefix-code/idefix/README.md

 Most of tests provided in the `test/` directory can be validated against analytical solution (standard test) and/or pre-computed solutions (non-regression tests).
-Note that the validation relies on large reference files that are handled by `git-lfs`.
-Ensure that your system has `git-lfs` installed and that reference files were properly downloaded (in the reference/ directory of each test) before attempting to validate the code.
+Note that the validation relies on large reference files that are stored in the separate `idefix-code/reference` repository that is cloned as a submodule.

+Ensure that reference files
+were properly downloaded (in the reference/ directory of the root of idefix) before attempting to validate the code.

 In order to do a full validation of a particular test (with all of the possible combination of algorithms), use the script `testme.py`